Borgdude/prayer-bot/README.md

 9. Run `node index.js` to start server
 10. See if it works, if not, check Twillo settings, enviroment variables, and console
 11. If it works, congragulations.
 You're done!

-# TODO
-- Add web interface
-  - Add login and admin
-- Go from there